ibm-cloud-architecture/refarch-asset-analytics/asset-consumer/README.md

 # Kafka Consumers
-This project includes a set of standalone executable java classes, to consume records from a Kafka Topics and do some specific processing, one of them is to persist to Cassandra.
+This project includes a set of standalone executable java classes, to consume records from a Kafka Topics and do some specific processing, one of them being to persist to Cassandra.
 The AssetInjector class is executable as a standalone tool and its goal is to listen to Asset events and save them into Cassandra cluster.
-It is using Kafka api
+It is using Kafka api and Cassandra API.

 Another class is used to compute asset analytics as part of a kafka streaming operator.
 It listens to a new measurement events coming from known assets and aggregate some metrics.

 The AssetInjector is packaged as container and deployed to IBM Cloud private.